subinbg/Rejection-Free-MC/README.md

 # Rejection-Free-MC
-Rejection-Free Monte Carlo Simulation of Lennard-Jones particles.
+Rejection-Free Monte Carlo Simulation of Lennard-Jones particles @ Subeen Pang, Seoul National University.

 Language used: Fortran03 (so you need fortran compilers that support the Fortran03 standard)

 Parallelization: MPI for Fortran

-Compile method: please confer "execute"
+Compile method: mpiifort (see my Makefile)

-References: mainly, Phys.
+Reference: Phys.
 Rev. Lett.
 92, 035504.